 If your spouse passes away with a balance on their credit card that means that he or she owes money in the form of a debt to that credit card company.
 In that case, you should take the following steps to ensure that the credit card debt it’s handled correctly, and their estate does not incur penalties or undue financial burdens because of not attending to the matter in the most effective way possible.

 The first thing that I would point you towards is that if you are an authorized user on the account, you should stop using the credit card immediately.
 A distinction that I would draw is that if you are a joint account holder on a card with your spouse you can continue to use that card.
-However, if you are using the account as a non-account holder then you should stop your use of the card.
-Be aware that if you use a credit card after the primary cardholder is passed away then this is considered fraud.
+However, if you are using the account as a non-account holder, you should stop using the card.
+Be aware that if you use a credit card after the primary cardholder passes away, this is considered fraud.
 It does not matter if you are an authorized user.
 You have no legal right to use the card any longer because the primary count holder has passed away leaving no one left to pay the balance.
-If you do not have a debit or credit card of your own it would make sense for you to go ahead and open an account for yourself before the passing of your spouse.
+If you do not have a debit or credit card of your own, it would make sense for you to go ahead and open an account for yourself before your spouse’s passing.
 I understand that you cannot predict when your spouse will pass away but if you have any reason to believe that he or she has a specific timetable when you expect them to pass away this will be a step that you could take in preparation.

 Next, you should make a list of your spouse’s credit card accounts.
 You may be in a situation where you do not know how many accounts your spouse had or even the details of their financial life.
 Spouses are more and more keeping their finances separate from one another.
-So, you may not know much if anything bought the finances of your spouse or how they conduct themselves on a day-to-day basis.
-Things like debit cards, credit accounts, and even loans may be something that you're not aware of due to how you run your family.
+So, you may not know if anything bought your spouse’s finances or how they conduct themselves on a day-to-day basis.
+Things like debit cards, credit accounts, and even loans may be something that you’re not aware of due to how you run your family.

 After your spouse passes away there are ways for you to learn about all their financial goings-on.
 The most direct route to learning about their financial realities is to request a copy of their credit report.
-On the credit report, you can check and see not only their credit score but more importantly any outstanding loans and their balances.
+On the credit report, you can see not only their credit score but, more importantly, any outstanding loans and balances.
 It does not pay for you to put your head in the sand and ignore any balances or open credit accounts.
-These entities we'll find you sooner rather than later and we'll come looking for the money that is owed to them through your deceased spouses’ estate.
-Therefore, you can begin to develop a plan by acknowledging these folks once your loved one passes away.
+These entities we’ll find you sooner rather than later, and we’ll come looking for the money that is owed to them through your deceased spouse’s estate.
+Therefore, you can begin developing a plan by acknowledging these folks once your loved one dies.

 In fact, instead of waiting for the credit card companies to contact you, you can contact them the first period if the credit card is solely in your disease fastest name you can ask to close out the account.
 You may need to provide them with a copy of the death certificate to do so.
-On the other hand, if you have a joint credit card account then you can tell the credit card company that your spouse is now deceased.
+On the other hand, if you have a joint credit card account, you can tell the credit card company that your spouse is now deceased.
 You can either keep the account open in your name only or close out the account.
 The terms of the account may change given that you could become the account holder.
-This is something you should ask them about before agreeing to keep the account open.
+You should ask them about this before agreeing to keep the account open.

 Next, you should notify the three consumer credit bureaus.
 The credit card companies that your spouse had accounts with will report the death of him or her to the credit card bureaus.
 However, this may not happen immediately.
 You can report the death to these three major critic bureaus yourself.
 Those three bureaus are Experian TransUnion and Equifax.
 Even though your spouse is no longer living but you do not want to run into is a situation where someone tries to apply for credit or in the name of your spouse or tries to steal their identity.

-To report their passing may require some additional steps depending on the specific credit Bureau.
-Your deceased spouse's Social Security number Anna copies of their death certificate are usually all you will need to show them that your spouse has passed away.
-If you have been appointed by a court as the administrator of an estate or as the executor of their will then you will need that proof as well.
+Reporting their passing may require additional steps depending on the specific credit bureau.
+Your deceased spouse’s Social Security number Anna copies of their death certificate are usually all you will need to show them that your spouse has passed away.
+If a court has appointed you as the administrator of an estate or as the executor of their will then you will need that proof as well.
 This will give you the authority to make decisions on behalf of the estate.

-Bear in mind that if you have a jointly held credit card account with your deceased spouse that you will need to make timely payments to satisfy that obligation.
+Bear in mind that if you have a jointly held credit card account with your deceased spouse, you must make timely payments to satisfy that obligation.
 Just because your spouse has passed away does not give you a grace period or anything like that with these credit card companies.
 That may seem cold and uncaring, but it is the reality of your situation.
 You should notify the credit card company when your spouse passes away, but you should still be prepared to make payments according to the terms of your credit card contract.

 One of the reasons why you want to avoid missed payments on the credit card is that missed payments can negatively impact your credit score.
 You may be in a time of transition after your spouse passes away.
 For example, you may want to move, take out a loan to start a business, or be generous and give money, when possible, to friends, family members, or other charitable organizations.
-Having a credit score that allows you to access lines of credit is undoubtedly a good thing for you currently.
-Although it may feel like your life has come to a screeching halt after the passing of your spouse this will not always be the case.
+Having a credit score that allows you to access lines of credit is undoubtedly good for you.
+Although it may feel like your life has come to a screeching halt after your spouse’s passing, this will not always be the case.
 You will still want to take care of yourself from a financial standpoint as much as possible and care for your credit score, he is something that many people care a lot about it is not something you should necessarily ignore when your spouse passes away.

-For many people, you can become completely last after your spouse passes away.
+For many people, you can become utterly last after your spouse passes away.
 What seems like a day or two in your normal life may end up being a couple of weeks when your spouse passes away.
-For that reason, it would not be unrealistic to think that you may lose track of time and failed to pay a bill here or there.
-To avoid a situation like this you can set up an automatic bill payment scheduler for your credit card.
-At least paying the minimum payment for the initial one or two payments back for the passing of your spouse can save you a lot of time potentially help ensure that we do not hurt your credit score or your overall financial life by missing a payment during this difficult and oftentimes traumatic period of your life.
+Therefore, it would not be unrealistic to think that you may lose track of time and fail to pay a bill here or there.
+To avoid this situation, you can set up an automatic bill payment scheduler for your credit card.
+At least paying the minimum payment for the initial one or two payments back for the passing of your spouse can save you a lot of time and potentially help ensure that we do not hurt your credit score or your overall financial life by missing a payment during this difficult and oftentimes traumatic period of your life.